Harry Maury

 Henry "Harry" Maury (c.
-1827–1869) was an officer in the Confederate States Army during the American Civil War.
-Rising to the rank of colonel, he commanded the 15th Confederate Cavalry Regiment at the close of the war.
-He was a cousin of Matthew F. Maury, and a native of North Carolina.
-He died in Mobile, Alabama, in 1869.
+1827–1869) was an American filibuster who took part in military expeditions to Central America in the 1850s, and later was an officer in the Confederate States Army during the American Civil War.
+Initially enlisting to serve his adopted state of Alabama at the outbreak of the 1861 secession crisis, Maury rose to the rank of colonel and commanded the 15th Confederate Cavalry Regiment until the close of the war.